Collaborate

 How can we shift the way we understand prevention when it comes to women’s health in all of the diversity, communities and contexts across Australia?

-Over the next two years we are engaging a broad cross-section of key contributors in the broader health ecosystem who are dedicated to improving women’s health outcomes.
+From 2022 to 2025 we are engaging a broad cross-section of key contributors in the broader health ecosystem who are dedicated to improving women’s health outcomes.

 Collaborating with those who care about gender and health equity throughout the project will help us explore, develop online resources about, and share knowledge on effective prevention.